dfinity/motoko/design/IDL.md

   | <name> : <datatype>    :=  <hash(name)> : <datatype>
 ```

-The purpose of identifying fields by unique (numeric or textual) ids is to support safe upgrading of the record type returned by a Candid function: a new version of a Candid function can safely *add* fields to an old record as long as their id has not been used before.
+The purpose of identifying fields by unique (numeric or textual) ids is to support safe upgrading of the record type returned by a function: a new version of a function can safely *add* fields to an old record as long as their id has not been used before.
 See the discussion on upgrading below for more details.

 The hash function is specified as
 ```